shakefu/jetconfig/README.md

 The second way to trigger inheritance is to use a special key within the configuration itself to specify the parent.
-By default, this will be `'config.inherit'` but it can be changed with the `inheritKey` parameter to the `Config()` constructor.
+By default, this will be `'config.inherit'` but it can be changed with the `inheritKey` option to the `Config()` constructor.

 Here is how to key-based inheritance, continuing the example from above: